Animation development ADEV

 Designing and developing animated and interactive systems such as games, simulations and virtual environments.

-Moving to SFIA 9
+Updates for SFIA 9

-• New level 2 added to support entry-level roles
+- New level 2 added to support entry-level roles.

-• Previous SFIA assessments are not impacted by this change
+- Previous SFIA assessments or skills mapping are not impacted by this change.

 Guidance notes

-Animation development enables the creation of visually engaging and interactive experiences for various industries, such as gaming, training, scientific research, and engineering, as well as virtual reality and augmented reality applications.
+Animation development enables the creation of visually engaging and interactive experiences for various industries, such as gaming, training, scientific research and engineering, as well as virtual reality and augmented reality applications.

 Components of animation systems include game engine or framework, visual assets (3D models, 2D artwork, animations), audio assets, user interface and user experience components, game logic, data and configuration files, tools and pipelines, documentation and design documents